InnerSourceCommons/ispo-working-group/README.md

 As another example, to the challenge of `How do I show InnerSource KPIs?`, this working group could ensure that there is a software project that will produce charts of InnerSource activity from sources like _GitHub_ and Jira.
-The project could be configured in a (finite) number of ways, depending on varying setup of _GitHub_ and Jira that affects tha report views.
+The project could be configured in a (finite) number of ways, depending on varying setup of _GitHub_ and Jira that affects that report views.

 These two examples follow the same pattern - providing directly-usable materials that help ISPOs to advance their mission in their company.